 Castelle (right) pleaded guilty to extortion and gambling charges and spent 88 months behind bars.
 Prison didn’t slow him down one bit, as he continued his rise within the Lucchese family, becoming acting underboss to street boss Steven Crea.

-Yesterday, Castelle – now 56 years old - again made headlines, as he was among six men charged with running an illegal online gambling operation that raked in over $13 million in wagers.
+Recently, Castelle – 56 years old at the time - again made headlines, as he was among six men charged with running an illegal online gambling operation that raked in over $13 million in wagers.
 According to prosecutors, Castelle was the ringleader of the operation and made sure the family hierarchy got its share of the profits.

 Interestingly enough, prosecutors now label Castelle as merely a soldier in the Lucchese crime family.
 From soldier to captain to acting underboss and back to soldier.
 Quite the unusual ride indeed.